clux/facemaulers/irae.md

 - Shario Dyounoru a champion of Mystra
 - Akkhan worked under Umnos and was was the chosen of Kavaki
 - Sunwuko was the champion of Selune
+- Natalya was the champion of the Raven Queen

 Laeral will know about her, but all the powers she used to banish her caused the great sundering.
 Magic ceased to function.
 Shario perished